NF1 PN are prevalent, progressive, and debilitating1-3

 - Numbness

-89.2% of patients had at least 1 target PN-related morbidity during the 24-month follow-up period
+had ≥1 target PN-related morbidity during the 24-month follow-up period

-The burden of NF1 PN can go beyond physical symptoms
+The burden of NF1 PN can go beyond physical symptoms12

-Data suggest that children with NF1 PN suffer from worse12:
+Data suggest that children and teens with NF1 PN have difficulty with12:

 Anxiety